rileymullins/TFlex/README.md

    - Joins corrected reads with the annotation file, assigning `sample_name` and `group_name`.
 4. **Per-sample partitioning:**
    - Saves all rows of each `sample_name` as a `.parquet` file for efficient downstream processing.
-   - The .parquet of each sample is saved in the `<output_dir>/collapsed_per_sample directory` within the specified output directory.
+   - The .parquet of each sample's fragments/qbed partition is saved in the `<output_dir>/collapsed_per_sample directory` within the specified output directory.

 ### Phase 2: Calling Peaks on Each Sample's Data
 5. **Fragment-based peak calling:**
    - For each sample, loads each partitioned `.parquet` file and merges rows identical in all fields except `sample_barcode_raw` and sums their reads.
    - Then peaks are called with pycallingcards on these fragments, which may or may not be associated with more than one SRT barcode.
    - The goal here is to define regions in the genome of at least on transpsoson insertion that is supported by at least 5 differentially fragmented molecules to remove noise.
+   - Per sample fragment-based peaks are saved in `<output_dir>/fragment_peaks` within the specified output directory.
 6. **Fragments-to-fragment-based peak mapping (intersection)**
    - The deduplicated fragments of each sample are intersected to their own peak set to map the fragments to the peaks.
    - This is required for step 7.
 7. **SRT barcode-based peak refinement:**
    - The fragment-based peaks refines peak boundaries using strand-aware logic of the position per SRT barcode that is the most proximal to the junction of the transposon and genomic DNA.
    - This step will also count the number of unique transposon insertions (equal to unique SRT barcodes) in the fragment-based peak.
 The unique transposon insertions acts as the signal of TF binding.
-   - The peak set of each sample is saved in the `<output_dir>/sample_peaks directory` within the specified output directory as a .parquet file.
+   - Per sampel SRT barcode-based peaks are saved in `<output_dir>/sample_peaks directory` within the specified output directory as a .parquet file.

 ### Phase 3: Generating Consensus Peaks and Final Output
 8. **Consensus peak generation:**